Laguna1989/obsidian_notes/Conferences/2024 SoCraTes Soltau/2024-08-22 SoCraTes Germany Training Day/Code Reading.md

 # Exercise 2

-Mark variables, classes and functions and build a "dependecy graph" where they are used
+Mark variables, classes and functions and build a "dependency graph" where they are used

 Findings:
 - It is hard to distinguish what a variable or a method call is